 A hybrid approach combining time and materials (T&M) with a lump sum change order entails initially handling modifications on a T&M basis and then negotiating a fixed sum based on finished work.

-Thus, identifying the type of construction change order allows parties to determine a process for making changes to the project’s scope.
+Thus, identifying the type of construction contract allows parties involved to determine a process for making changes to the project’s scope.

 When Do Construction Projects Need Change Orders?